Nardwacht/assessment-sition/README.md

 To remove the scrollbars, it is common practice to use ::webkit-scrollbar, but that was not allowed here.
 Eventually I made it scrollable by setting "overflow: auto" and by setting "scrollbar-width: none" so that the bar wasn't visible anymore.

+The navbar also has a small arrow/triangle below it on the desktop viewport which I just couldn't get to work, so for times' sake I left it out.

 ### 3. Creating the product listing

 The first thought I had when seeing this in Figma was "I need a grid layout for this", so I did.